Cameron Boyce's Family Confirms He Had Epilepsy as They Make Agonizing Funeral Plans

 Cameron Boyce's loved ones are shedding new light on the medical condition that contributed to his tragic passing.

-The Disney Channel star, who passed away on July 6 at the age of 20, suffered from epilepsy, his family confirmed to ABC News in a statement on Tuesday.
+The Disney Channel star, who passed away on July 6 at the age of 20, suffered from epilepsy, his family confirmed to E!
+News in a statement on Tuesday.

 "Cameron's tragic passing was due to a seizure as a result of an ongoing medical condition, and that condition was epilepsy," a family spokesperson shared.
 "We are still trying to navigate our way through this extremely heart wrenching time, and continue to ask for privacy so that the family, and all who knew and loved him can grieve his loss and make arrangements for his funeral—which in and of itself, is agonizing."